 After cleaning, inspect instruments for residual debris and check for any wear or damage using task lighting and a magnifying device.
 If present, residual debris should be removed by hand and the instrument re-cleaned.

 Where instruments are to be stored for use at a later date, they should be wrapped or put in pouches prior to being sterilized in the autoclave, following the manufacturer’s instructions for use.
 Storage should not exceed 365 days, after this, instruments must be reprocessed.
 Instruments for same-day use do not require wrapping.

 The patient treatment area should be cleaned after every patient using Continue Disinfectant wipes/spray even if the area appears uncontaminated.

-Between patient treatments, the local working area and items of equipment must be cleaned using Continue Disinfection wipe/spray.
-This will include work surfaces, dental chair, inspection light and handles, hand controls, delivery units, spittoons, aspirators and, if used, x-ray units and controls.
+Between patient treatments, the local working area and items of equipment must be cleaned using a Disinfection wipe/spray.
+This will include work surfaces, dental chairs, inspection lights and handles, hand controls, delivery units, spittoons, aspirators, and if used, x-ray units and controls.
 Other equipment that may have become contaminated must also be cleaned.

 In addition, cupboard doors, other exposed surfaces (such as dental inspection light fittings) and floor surfaces within the surgery should be cleaned daily.

 Dental impressions must be rinsed until visibly clean and disinfected by spraying using an Impressive spray and labeled as ‘disinfected’ before being sent to the laboratory.
 Technical work being returned to or received from the laboratory must also be disinfected and labeled.